 Scope: One of the purposes of the Foundation is to be liaison for veterinary students applying for scholarships to attend the AHVMA Annual Conference, and to administer financial scholarships for education in Holistic Medicine.

-Impact: Increase student interest and knowledge of CAVM, support students in their progression towards a CAVM profession, and increase AHVMF, AHVMA and other CAVM organizational membership.
+Impact: Increase student interest and knowledge of CAVM, support students in their progression towards a CAVM profession, and increase AHVMF, SAHVMA, AHVMA and other CAVM organizational membership.

 Reports to: Executive Board